DanielGomes14/IES_Project/README.md

 ## Work  Methodology and Backlog Management

 The approach for this work will be the Scrum Agile Methods, where we will define to-do features for every member of the group.
 Every week we will discuss what needs to be done  and what was done, updating the backlog.
-To manage every sprint and the backlog we will use the Jira Software
+To manage every sprint and the backlog we will use the Jira Software.

 ## Roles